Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Assumptions and main results

-Conditions (1) and (2) are clearly satisfied when e.g. $\nu(x) \asymp \kappa(|x|)$, $x \in \R^d$, where $\kappa:(0,\infty) \to (0,\infty)$ is a non-increasing function such that $\kappa(s) \leq C \kappa(s+1)$, $s \geq 1/2$.
+\end{longlist} Conditions (1) and (2) are clearly satisfied when, for example, $\nu(x) \asymp\kappa(|x|)$, $x \in\mathbf{R}^d$, where $\kappa\dvtx (0,\infty) \to(0,\infty)$ is a nonincreasing function such that $\kappa(s) \leq C \kappa(s+1)$, $s \geq1/2$.
 Condition (3) provides a regularity of the convolutions of $\nu$ with respect to large jumps.
-While (1)-(2) can be seen as technical conditions, (3) has a structural importance.
-Examples and counterexamples to the conditions (1)-(3) above are discussed in Subsection 4.1.
+While (1)--(2) can be seen as technical conditions, (3)~has a structural importance.
+Examples and counterexamples to conditions \mbox{(1)--(3)} above are discussed in Section~\ref{sec4.1}.